NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 }
 ```

-Actually this calls `addIcon` of `NzIconService`.
+Actually this calls `addIcon` of `IconService`.
 Icons imported would be bundled into your `.js` files.
 Static loading would increase your bundle's size so we recommend use dynamic importing as much as you can.
 You can track this [issue](https://github.com/ant-design/ant-design/issues/12011) of Ant Design for more details.

 > Icons used by `NG-ZORRO` itself are imported statically to increase loading speed.
 However, icons demonstrated on the official website are loaded dynamically.